 Rhino to Revit workflow

 The whole process of using Rhino geometry in Revit feels a bit like black magic.
-Often, the first attempt in importing the geometry will fail and there will be no guidance from Revit as to why it failed.
-This can prove to be very frustrating and many users will simply give up.
-However, here is a list of best practices to follow when generating the mass in Rhino so that integration with Revit will be smoothness (or at least less painful):
+Often, the first attempt in importing the geometry will fail, and there will be no guidance from Revit as to why it failed.
+This lack of feedback can prove to be very frustrating, and many users will give up.
+However, here is a list of best practices to follow when generating the mass in Rhino so that integration with Revit will be smoothness (or at least less painful).

 Rule 1: Closed poly-surfaces are less likely to fail

 To avoid the ‘mass contains only mesh geometry’ error when importing a conceptual mass family to a project, ensure that there are no naked edges and that the mass is a single brep/poly-surface in the original Rhino model.
-This can be a time consuming exercise but it will force you to integrate your model and ensure it is well built.
+This exercise can be time-consuming, but it will force you to integrate your model and ensure it is well built.

 Depending on the complexity, it is also prudent to split up the Rhino model into more manageable pieces for Revit.
-This is especially important if trying to use the ‘wall-by-face’ or ‘roof-by-face’ command on complex forms.
-In the example below the Rhino model was split into several pieces and exported individually as separate *sat files.
-This proved to be much more successful that attempting to import it as one large piece.
+This recommendation is especially important if trying to use the ‘wall-by-face’ or ‘roof-by-face’ command on complex forms.
+In the example below, the Rhino model was split into several pieces and exported individually as separate *sat files.
+This process proved to be much more successful than attempting to import it as one large piece.